 To get in contact with NASS, please write to firstname.lastname@example.org

-The 11th conference of the Nordic Association for Semiotic Studies, titled “Anticipation and Change ” took place in Stavanger, Norway, June 13-15, 2019.
+Our latest conference, the 11th conference of the Nordic Association for Semiotic Studies, titled “Anticipation and Change ” took place in Stavanger, Norway, June 13-15, 2019.

-The overall theme of NASS XI was «Anticipation and Change».
-Relevant topics included – the semiotics of child development and human development in general, social change, cultural change, environmental change, ontogeny, and evolution.
+It was hosted by University of Stavanger (UiS) and co-sponsored by Department of social studies (UiS) and «The Greenhouse: An environmental humanities initiative at University of Stavanger».
+The overall theme was «Anticipation and Change».
+Relevant topics included the semiotics of child development and human development in general, social change, cultural change, environmental change, ontogeny, and evolution.
 The anticipatory aspect implies that future studies and the power of imagination are also relevant topics, as are, potentially, learning and perception, expectation and prediction, foresight and preconception.

-Webmaster: Morten Tønnessen and Lauri Linask (email@example.com).
+Webmaster: Lauri Linask (email@example.com)